cafour/helveg/README.md

 <img src="https://img.shields.io/gitlab/license/helveg/helveg?style=flat-square&label=License" />

-An extensible software visualization framework and a tool for the visualization of C# codebases.
+An tool and an extensible API for the visualization of C# codebases.

 * **[Docs](https://helveg.net/docs/)**
 * **[Samples](https://helveg.net/samples/)**

 ## Dependencies

-This software uses a number of the dependencies, of which these are the most significant:
+This software has many dependencies.
+These are the most significant:

 **Back-end**